codehacker7/DSA-PRACTICE/README.md

 Input: nums = [2, 7, 11, 15], target = 9
 Output: [2, 7]

-If you want a curated list for above questions please feel free to use this repo
+If you want a curated list for the problems like above feel free to email me on kavyansheduv@gmail.com for the list of problems that I am practicing